dzarista/fboss/arista/util/pm-configs/GeneratePmConfigs/README.md

 When defining a new platform, standard approach is to take existing base classes (`SCMUnit`, `SMBUnit`, `PSUUnit`, `FANUnit`) and define platform-specific PM unit config classes on top of them (e.g. `ViperSCM`).
-If a platform's does not have any additional configurations, one can simply use the base class definition.
+If a platform does not have any additional configurations, one can simply use the base class definition.

 Additionally, if multiple platforms share the same specifications of a single PM unit, that can also be defined in `BaseConfigs.py` to allow for more code reusability.
-For example, both `Viper` and `Whistler` platforms share the FairyWren CPU card, so we define a `SCMFairyWren` class that inherits from `SCMUnit`, and later we only have to configure the specific outgoing slot configs in `ViperSCM` and `WhistlerSCM`.
+For example, both `Viper` and `Whistler` platforms share the Fairywren CPU card, so we define a `SCMFairywren` class that inherits from `SCMUnit`, and later we only have to configure the specific outgoing slot configs in `ViperSCM` and `WhistlerSCM`.